 Secondly, not only could you cause a queue, but industry experts state that you should keep your charge between 20%-80% anyway, as this puts the least amount of strain on your battery.
 Lithium batteries degrade faster when at 100% charge, meaning you could be causing damage to the longevity of your electric vehicle if repeatedly fully charging.

 Our advice is to only charge to 100% if you plan on taking a long cross-country trip; otherwise, you should stick to keeping your charge between 20%-80% both for the health of your EV and for the sanity of your fellow drivers.

 Did you know that even if you charge your electric vehicle at a 22kW rapid charging point, it does not mean your car will charge at that rate?
 It all depends on the type of onboard charger your electric vehicle has.
-For example, a Volkswagen e-Golf has a maximum AC charging capacity of 7.2k, meaning if you attempted to charge at a 22kW AC charging point, it would not charge any quicker than a 7kW charger.
+For example, a Volkswagen e-Golf has a maximum AC charging capacity of 7.2k, meaning if you attempted to charge at a 22kW AC charging point, it would not charge any quicker than 7kW.

 Most electric vehicles have a maximum charging rate of somewhere around 7kW AC, which is why most dedicated home charging points and public fast chargers are 7kW.
 There are exceptions, such as the Tesla Model 3, which has a maximum charging capacity of 11kW.
 In fact, that is why there are specifically designed 11kW Tesla public charging points.

-However, the main EV charging etiquette rule is if your EV can’t accept a higher charging rate, please stick to destination chargers (unless it’s an emergency and there are no other fast chargers available), as you are stopping others from taking advantage of the faster charging speeds.
+The main EV charging etiquette rule is here if your EV can’t accept a higher charging rate, please stick to destination chargers (unless it’s an emergency and there are no other fast chargers available), as you are stopping others from taking advantage of the faster charging speeds.